RNAS Fearn

-Royal Naval Air Station Fearn (RNAS Fearn; or HMS Owl) is a former Royal Navy Fleet Air Arm airbase, located 5.4 mi southeast of Tain, Scottish Highlands and 21.9 mi northeast of Inverness, Scottish Highlands, Scotland.
+Royal Naval Air Station Fearn (RNAS Fearn; or HMS Owl) is a former Royal Navy Naval Air Station, located 5.4 mi southeast of Tain, Scottish Highlands and 21.9 mi northeast of Inverness, Scottish Highlands, Scotland.
 The Tower has now been converted to residential use.
 See Restoration Man George Clarke.

 Situated around 1 mi from the north west shore of the Moray Firth, the airfield is 8.5 mi north east of the town and port of Invergordon and 1 mi south east of the village of Fearn.
 Notable landmarks include Tarbat Ness and Cromarty Firth.

 History

 The Royal Navy acquired the airbase when on 15 July 1942 it was transferred from the RAF to the Admiralty and was known as Royal Naval Air Station Fearn (RNAS Fearn).
 On 11 October it was commissioned as HMS Owl.
 The airbase had initially opened in late 1941 as a satellite for RAF Tain, known as RAF Fearn, before the Fleet Air Arm took it over.
 HMS Owl was home to the Royal Navy’s Barracuda Operational Training Unit, No. 1 Barracuda Servicing Unit and No. 3 Barracuda Servicing Unit along with No. 1 Avenger Servicing Unit.
 There was also No. 2 Torpedo School.
 The site also included accommodation for disembarked squadrons.